-If such unfortunate events, on top of flight delays and cancellations, can’t be avoided, then every traveler should know what they’re entitled to and learn to be proactive in asking for proper assistance and accommodation, when necessary.
+On the other hand, in case of flight delays and cancellations, learn to be proactive in asking for proper assistance and accommodation, when necessary.

 We’re talking about the Air Passenger Bill of Rights (APBR), a Joint Administrative Order No. 1 of the Department of Transportation and Communications (DOTC) and the Department of Trade and Industry (DTI), which took effect on December 21, 2012.